mrdmnd/portunus/README.md

 - [Buildifier](https://github.com/bazelbuild/buildtools) - BUILD file is
   autoformatted to Google's style guide convensions.
 - [Bazel Compilation Database](https://github.com/grailbio/bazel-compilation-database)
   to build a Compilation Database for CLANG tooling.
-After bazel build, invoke `tools/bazel-compilation-database/generate.sh` to build compilation database.
+At any point, invoke `tools/generate_compilationdb.sh` to build compilation database.
   This seeds the rest of the useful clang completion tools.

 ## Building Policygen